October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 A) Chair: James Fraser, W. F. Albright Institute of Archaeological Research

-15:10 The City Walls of Jerusalem at the Second Temple Period.
+15:30 The City Walls of Jerusalem at the Second Temple Period.
 State of the Research, Hillel Geva, Israel Exploration Society

-15:30 Jerusalem under the Crusaders, Amit Re'em, Israel Antiquities Authority
+15:50 Jerusalem under the Crusaders, Amit Re'em, Israel Antiquities Authority

-16:00 – 16:30 Coffee Break
+16:10 – 16:30 Coffee Break

 16:30 New Light on Iron Age Jerusalem, Yuval Gadot, Tel Aviv University

-16:50 The Growth of Jerusalem in the Iron Age II and it's Implications for the Understanding the Status of the Kingdom of Judah, Joe Uziel, Israel Antiquities Authority
+16:50 The Growth of Jerusalem in the Iron Age II and it's implications for the Understanding the Status of the Kingdom of Judah, Joe Uziel, Israel Antiquities Authority

 17:10 At the Temple Gates.
 Pilgrimage in the Late Second Temple Period, Uzi Leibner and Orit Peleg-Barkat, Hebrew University of Jerusalem